Tomoya-P/Tomoya-P/README.md

 <h1 align="center">Welcome, I'm Tomoya P. :blue_heart:</h1>

 <br>
-<h3 align="center">We all have code in our DNA, but life is not just code.
+<h3 align="center">We all have code in our DNA, but life is more than just code.
 That's why you'll see me making fun projects of things I love.</h3>
 <br>

 <hr style="width:75%; margin:0 auto;">